OpenCode vs Claude Code: 161K Stars, Agent View, and the Provider War (2026)

 Your PriorityBest ChoiceWhy

-Use multiple AI providersOpenCode75+ providers vs Anthropic-only
+Use multiple AI providersOpenCode75+ providers vs Anthropic + gateway

-Instant undo/rewindClaude CodeCheckpoint system (Esc×2)
+Instant undo/rewindClaude CodeCheckpoint system (Esc×2) + Rewind

-Cost optimizationOpenCodeFree tool + BYOK
+Cost optimizationOpenCodeFree tool + Go ($10/mo) + BYOK

 Enterprise complianceDependsClaude for support, OpenCode for self-host